 The Swordplay LA Legacy.

 Swordplay LA was founded in 1992 by Tim Weske, and came under the ownership of Ryan Cook and Mary Spohn in 2019.
-The club is a staple of Burbank and Los Angeles, and it continues to offer a warm and welcoming training facility for fencers of all ages and experience levels.
+This fencing club is a staple of Burbank and Los Angeles, and it continues to offer a warm and welcoming training facility for fencers of all ages and experience levels.

 Swordplay LA offers foil, saber, and épée instruction and open fencing.
 We welcome both newcomers to the sport and experienced competitors.
 Call ahead and arrange for your free introductory lesson.
 We have all the equipment available for loan to get beginners started right away.